lacassef/recodexapicodeexamples/sklpha/endpoints/ARTICLES.md

 ## `/api/skalpha/articles`

 ### Description
-This API endpoint allows users to retrieve a list of articles from the Seeking Alpha platform.
+This API endpoint allows users to retrieve a list of articles from the platform.
 Users can specify the category of articles they are interested in, such as editors' picks, latest articles, dividends, investing strategies, market outlook, stock ideas, and more.
 The API response provides detailed information about each article, including its title, publication date, author, tickers associated with the article, comment count, and Getty image URL.

 ### HTTP Method
 `GET`